tiredofit/docker-restic/README.md

 #### Prune Options

 This allows restic to delete from the repository filesystem the snapshots that have been marked as "cleaned up".
-A Prune job requires exlcusive access to the Restic Repository, therefore no other jobs should be running on them at any time.
+A Prune job requires exclusive access to the Restic Repository, therefore no other jobs should be running on them at any time.

 ##### Default Prune Options